rust-lang/rust/src/doc/rustdoc/src/write-documentation/the-doc-attribute.md

 #![doc(html_playground_url = "https://playground.example.com/")]
 ```

 Now, when you press "run", the button will make a request to this domain.
+The request
+URL will contain 2 query parameters: `code` and `edition` for the code in the documentation
+and the Rust edition respectively.

 If you don't use this attribute, there will be no run buttons.